Research and reports

 Successive studies point to the problems poor cash flow can bring, typical figures suggesting that around 80-90% of small businesses fail because of bad cash flow.
 Essentially the art of balancing your outgoings with the amount of cash coming in, time and time again the expenses outweigh the inflows and send small businesses to the brink.

-A chronic late payment culture isn’t helping, with delays of over two months now common, a recent study by the Asset Based Finance Association suggesting that the average wait now sits at 72 days.
+A chronic late payment culture isn’t helping, with delays of over two months now common, and a recent study by Bacs suggests that late payment is costing SMEs £2 billion every year.
 That said small businesses aren’t always blameless and some sow the seeds of their own demise, over optimistic spending and flawed financial planning putting them in trouble.

-A recent ONS study suggested that 76% of British adults used the Internet everyday, with some 74% buying goods or services online at some stage in 2014.
+The latest figures from the ONS suggest that 89% of British adults used the Internet everyday.
 Despite this a raft of small businesses still aren’t on the web, figures from the Department of Business, Innovation & Skills suggesting that up two million have no online presence.

 To make matters worse the same study suggested that more than half of the public - 55 per cent - find it more difficult to support local small firms because often these businesses aren't online.
 Without one it’s clear that British businesses are missing out on sale after sale, intensifying challenge number one – achieving a healthy cash flow.